-Body weight is a significant co-variable in patients with PNH and aHUS, which leads to lower bioavailability in heavier patients.
-Weight-based dosing is given in section "Dosage/Administration", Table 1 and Table 2.
+Body weight is a significant co-variable in patients with PNH, aHUS gMG and NMOSD, which leads to lower bioavailability in heavier patients.
+Weight-based dosing is given in section

+"Dosage/Administration", Table 1, Table 2 and Table 3.

 No formal trial of the effect of sex, ethnic background, age (geriatric patients), hepatic or renal impairment on the pharmacokinetics of ravulizumab was conducted.
-However, based on a pharmacokinetic population analysis, no impact of sex, age, ethnic background and hepatic or renal function on the pharmacokinetic properties of ravulizumab was identified in the studied healthy volunteer subjects and patients with PNH or aHUS.
+However, based on a pharmacokinetic population analysis, no impact of sex, age, ethnic background and hepatic or renal function on the pharmacokinetic properties of ravulizumab was identified in the studied healthy volunteer subjects and patients with PNH, aHUS, gMG or NMOSD.
 As a result, no dosing adjustment is considered necessary.